-Click on the Read Ketubah Texts link to read the texts as they appear on the Rakefet Ketubah.
-Mickie can also create a custom, original ketubah just for you in the style of the Rakefet Ketubah.
-Please contact Mickie via email or phone (1-800-538-8268).
-You can see samples of original ketubot (plural of ketubah) at her Etsy Shop or at Mickie’s Original Gallery.
+If you want to read the actual ketubah texts, click on the Read Ketubah Texts link.
+If you would like Mickie to create a custom, original ketubah for you, contact us via email or phone (1-800-538-8268).
+You can see samples of original ketubot (plural of ketubah) at at Mickie’s Original Ketubah Gallery.

 Actual quotes from the Rakefet Ketubah

 Marc Michael Epstein describes the Rakefet Ketubah and works by Mickie in general in his 2015 book, Skies of Parchment, Seas of Ink (which offers the first full survey of Jewish illuminated manuscripts, ranging from their origins in the Middle Ages to the present day), thusly: